Exponential growth of colored HOMFLY-PT homology

 \textit{The $q$-symmetry and another grading.} A long-standing conjecture about reduced HOMFLY-PT homologies posits that there is an involution on reduced uncolored HOMFLY-PT homology, which inverts the $q$-grading.
 On reduced colored HOMFLY-PT homologies, it is expected to swap labellings with their \emph{transposes}, e.g. exterior power with symmetric power representations.
-This $q$-symmetry, also called \emph{mirror symmetry} in \cite{DGR, GS, GGS, GNSSS}, is further conjectured to intertwine with specialization spectral sequences and to be related to an alternative homological grading -- $t_r$ in their notation -- effectively making colored HOMFLY-PT homology quadruply-graded. \\
+This $q$-symmetry, also called \emph{mirror symmetry} in \cite{DGR, GS, GGS, GNSSS}, is further conjectured to intertwine with specialization spectral sequences and to be related to an alternative homological grading---$t_r$ in their notation---effectively making colored HOMFLY-PT homology quadruply-graded. \\

-\textit{Lie superalgebra link homologies.} Gorsky-Gukov-Sto\v{s}i\'c \cite{GGS} have suggested that the $q$-symmetry and its related structure might be more naturally interpreted in a hypothetical framework of colored $\mathfrak{gl}_{N|M}$ link homologies, whose $M=0$ cases are related to the known $\slN$ homologies.
+\textit{Lie superalgebra link homologies.} Gorsky--Gukov--Sto\v{s}i\'c \cite{GGS} have suggested that the $q$-symmetry and its related structure might be more naturally interpreted in a hypothetical framework of colored $\mathfrak{gl}_{N|M}$ link homologies, whose $M=0$ cases are related to the known $\glnn{N}$ homologies.
 Recent work of the author in collaboration with Tubbenhauer and Vaz \cite{TVW} supports this conjecture on the decategorified level by exhibiting the $q$-symmetry of colored HOMFLY-PT polynomials as a consequence of relations between the representation categories of quantum $\mathfrak{gl}_{N|M}$ for various parameters $N,M$.
 Some progress towards a definition of $\mathfrak{gl}_{N|M}$ link homologies via categorical skew Howe duality has been made by Grant \cite{Gra2}.
-A string theory setup for such link homologies has been proposed by Mikhaylov-Witten \cite{MiW}. \\
+A string theory setup for such link homologies has been proposed by Mikhaylov--Witten \cite{MiW}. \\